jeancflanagan/jeancflanagan/_posts/2013-05-20-learning-to-read-the-tree-of-life.md

   - 'Two alternate styles of cladograms that communicate the same thing'
   - 'Dynamic Evolutionary Map example, a spatial graph of the relatedness of hawk, eagle and vulture species'
 image_caption:
   - 'Lone tree.
-Photo by [Daveybot on Flickr (CC-BY-NC-SA)](http://www.flickr.com/photos/davemorris/96442418/in/faves-jeancflanagan/).'
+Photo by [Daveybot on Flickr (CC BY-NC-SA)](http://www.flickr.com/photos/davemorris/96442418/in/faves-jeancflanagan/).'
   - 'Two styles of cladogram depicting identical relationships.
 Branches can rotate around nodes without altering the meaning of the diagram.
-Image by Alexei Kouprianov (CC-BY-SA).'
+Image by Alexei Kouprianov (CC BY-SA).'
   - 'The Dynamic Evolutionary Map showing the present day.
-Visualization by Sonia Stephens (CC-BY-NC-SA).'
+Visualization by Sonia Stephens (CC BY-NC-SA).'
   - 'Users can toggle between three different tree shapes in the OneZoom Tree of Life Explorer.
 (Rosindell & Harmon 2012).'
 ---